How to retire abroad

 You should pay close attention to transfer fees and the exchange rate offered by any provider you choose to use.
 Many people use their bank when exchanging currencies and sending money abroad, but our research shows this could leave you out of pocket.

-As well as providing competitive exchange rates and low transfer fees, our currency service can typically offer more sophisticated services than high street banks.
+As well as providing competitive exchange rates with no transfer fees, our currency service can typically offer more sophisticated services than high street banks.
 These include fixing an exchange rate for the future and helping you to benefit from improved exchange rates as they rise.

 So whether you’re looking to send money abroad monthly, or in larger lump sums, we’ll help your money go further.